THE KEY TO THE BIBLE, INSTRUCTOR - 3rd SESSION

 Rom.1:16 "I am not ashamed of the Gospel for it is the power of God for salvation to everyone who believes"

 · We have been looking closer at what Jesus accomplished in his life, death and resurrection.
 The events and accomplishments referred to as the Gospel represent the goal toward which revelation was moving.
 Therefore the Gospel of Jesus Christ is the key that unlocks all Scripture.
-It is in the Gospel that the glory of God and of Christ is most clearly seen (2 Cor.4:4, 6).
+It is in the Gospel that the glory of God and of Christ is most clearly seen (2 Cor.4:4-6).

-Now, let us ask, "Why?"
+Now, let us ask, "Why"?

 The Bible speaks of actions (what one does or doesn't do), motives (why one does or not, what governs one's actions, moves him), attitudes (how or in what spirit one goes about doing or not doing, see Attitude, a Bible Study http://pop.eradman.com/), and beliefs (ideas taken into one’s heart that govern his perception).

+13. What motivated God to sacrifice Jesus for our sin?
+What does God reveal about His own heart?
 1 Tim.2:4 "God our Savior desires all people to be saved and to come to the knowledge of the truth."

 Tit.3:5 "He saved us according to His mercy"

-Eph.2:4-5, 7-8 "God, who is rich in mercy, because of His great love with which He loved us…that…He might show the exceeding riches of His grace expressed in His kindness toward us in Christ Jesus.
+Eph.2:4-8 "God, who is rich in mercy, because of His great love with which He loved us…that…He might show the exceeding riches of His grace expressed in His kindness toward us in Christ Jesus.
 For by grace you have been saved through faith [means]…it [faith] is the gift [grace] of God…"

 Jn.3:14-17 "As Moses lifted up the serpent in the wilderness [redemptive event], so must the Son of Man be lifted up, that the one who believes in Him may have eternal life.
 For God so loved the world that He gave [grace] His only Son, that the one who believes in Him should not perish but have eternal life.
 For God did not send His son into the world to condemn it, but in order that through Him the world might be saved"

-Moses' requests to know God, that God show him His ways (33:13) and glory (v.18).
+Moses' requested to know God, that God show him His ways (33:13) and glory (v.18).
 "I will make My goodness pass before you and proclaim My name 'the Lord.'
 I will be gracious to whom I will be gracious, and will show mercy to whom I will show mercy (v.19)." [sovereignty] "the Lord God merciful [compassionate, NIV] and gracious, longsuffering and abounding in goodness and truth, keeping mercy [lovingkindness, NAS; faithful love, NLT; steadfast love, ESV & NIV] for thousands, forgiving iniquity and transgression and sin, but who will by no means clear the guilty, visiting the iniquity of the fathers on the children and the children's children to the third and forth generation."
 Moses' response is worship (34:5-9).

 God's name and reputation are at issue.
 God's glory is expressed in the goodness of His heart and righteousness of His actions.
+That’s why He warns people to repent.

 {Ezek.18:23, 32 "Do I take pleasure in the death of the wicked? declares the Sovereign Lord.
 Rather, am I not pleased when they turn from their ways [repent] and live?"
 33:11 "As I live, declares the Lord God, I have no pleasure in the death of the wicked, but that the wicked turn from his way [repent] and live."}

-Contrast statements about the Old Testament with statements about the New Testament in each of the following verses and state the implications.
+14. Contrast statements about the Old Testament with statements about the New Testament in each of the following verses and state the implications.

 Heb.10:1 - O.T. "the law is a shadow of good things to come"